pgogy/Wordpress-Github-Widget/readme.txt

 Plugin displays a list of repositories the user has on the site, as well as the percentage of commits to the project.

 With thanks to Tobier https://github.com/tobier for bug fixes in the new version

+and thanks to ttouch https://github.com/ttouch for the Greek translation

 == Installation ==